-An Individual Voluntary Arrangements (IVA) is a legally binding agreement between debtors and creditors.
+An Individual Voluntary Arrangement (IVA) is a legally binding agreement between debtors and creditors.
 It allows debtors to reorganise their financial affairs to the satisfaction of all parties – as well as relieving them of the stress that such financial difficulties can cause.

 The IVA procedure was introduced by the Government in 1986 as an alternative to bankruptcy and has become a fairly common process for people across the UK looking to end escalating debts and begin steps towards a debt-free future.

 An IVA is a legally binding process, and therefore, if the terms of the agreement are not met, creditors may enforce bankruptcy.

 Use our People Search to find the person you need based on location or skillset.

 As part of this process, we undertake a no obligation review of the debtors financial affairs.
 If we feel that an IVA is the right procedure for the individual, we will advise the debtor to formally engage with an IVA specialist.
 Our IVA services are subject to a monthly fee which will be agreed upon with the debtor prior to entering the IVA, after which, we will notify creditors on their behalf.

 With an IVA there is no minimum dividend, no maximum dividend and no maximum duration – it’s very much down to your individual circumstances.
 We’re committed to giving you the best advice and we’ll guide you on formulating a proposal that maximises the return to your creditors, whilst making sure that the terms are both reasonable and achievable.
 Getting this balance right is crucial and you can be confident that we’ll help you make the right decisions – after all, we’ve been advising people for over 25 years on what makes a good Individual Voluntary Arrangement.